arielcardoso/arielcardoso/README.md

 ### Hi there 👋

-📖 I’m currently learning React + Redux.
+📖 Currently learning more about React + Redux.

-💎 I’m currently working on UI/UX Projects.
+💎 Working on UI Projects and DesignOps.

 <!--
 **arielcardoso/arielcardoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.